Florian-Wilhelm/Raspberry-Pi/Project-4/Readme.md

 ![20260323_181942](https://github.com/user-attachments/assets/c870c289-847d-4764-9f57-6e861f141076)

-Values can be used for an ad-hoc calculation of the current altitude above mean sea level, but depending on what formulas you are using (see source code) the result can be very inaccurate for the lack of knowledge about real conditions on sea level.
-The underlying physics are quite involved and beyond the scope of this project.
+Values can be used for an ad-hoc calculation of the current altitude above mean sea level (when you are moving around in the outdoors), yet the result will be very inaccurate for the lack of knowledge about "real" conditions on sea level.
+The underlying physics are pretty involved, and discussing the formulas (see source code) is beyond the scope of this project.

+In a fixed weather station where the actual altitude above mean sea level is known, the pressure on sea level can be calculated thru the barometric formula.

 Comparing calculated data with actual GPS data (as to the GPS module, see project 10):